wimdeblauwe/ttcli/README.md

 The biggest advantages:

 * It is very quick to reload the changes.
-* Vite supports SASS, TypeScript, ... so you can use all that now in your Spring Boot with Thymeleaf project.
+* Vite supports SASS, TypeScript, ... so you can use all that now in your Spring Boot project with either JTE or Thymeleaf.
   If you add the Vite Vue plugin, you can even write Vue components and have live reloading of them working just fine.

 ## Tailwind CSS support